 - Eat a healthy diet and steer clear of too many starchy or sugary snacks or drinks.

 - Try your best to brush and floss after every meal.
+If flossing makes your gums bleed, and it persists after a couple days, visit your dentist.

 - Drink fluoridated water and use toothpaste that contains fluoride.